junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 cargo install cedar-policy-cli
 ```

-The command line tool can be used to validate the policies, format policy files, authorize policies, and more.
-It's most
+The command line tool can be used to validate policies, format policy files, test authorization, and more.
+It makes the
-definitely a must-have tool for anybody working with Cedar policies.
-Below is an example of how I validated the policy
+life of a Cedar developer much easier, as it can catch problems early and provide a better developer experience.
+We can
-from our example scenario.
+use the tool to validate our policies and schema like this:

 ```sh
 $ cedar validate -p src/policy.cedar -s src/policy.cedarschema --schema-format human